 A job candidate with professional drive can be a valuable asset to your organization.
 Look for someone engaged in their career with clear goals, and consider mentioning how your organization can help them achieve those objectives.
 Finding a prospect who is interested in career advancement and sees opportunity with your company increases the chances that they’ll be happy in the long run.

-Use this question to get a sense of an interviewee’s critical thinking and analytical skills.
+Use this strategic question to get a sense of a candidate’s critical thinking and analytical skills.
 You should also pay attention to how the candidate describes their behavior when faced with a challenge.
 Did they struggle, or did they devise an action plan and see it through?